GothenburgBitFactory/libshared/README.md

 libshared
 =========

 A git submodule used by multiple projects.
-Not to be released independently.
+Not to be released or packaged independently.

 Branching